Computing the Matching Distance of 2-Parameter Persistence Modules from Critical Values: Existence of the switch points

-In other words, \Cref{lem:omegapts} says that, fixed $A(u,v,w,x)$, either the sign of $\Delta_L$ is constant on the equivalence classes of lines $L$ onto which the points $u,v,w,x$ push as prescribed by $A(u,v,w,x)$, or otherwise the lines where there is a switch of the sign of $\Delta_L$ belong to a pencil though a point $\omega \in \mathbb{P}^2$.
+In other words, \Cref{lem:omegapts} says that, for fixed $A_u, A_v, A_w, A_x$, either the sign of $\Delta_L$ is constant on the equivalence classes of lines $L$ onto which the points $u,v,w,x$ push as prescribed by the $A_i$'s, or otherwise the lines where there is a switch of the sign of $\Delta_L$ belong to a pencil though a point $\omega \in \mathbb{P}^2$.

 \begin{proof}

 Consider some $L \in E$, parameterized as $\vec{m}s + b$.
 The four points can be in various different positions with respect to $L$ and we want to find the lines for which the quantity